colbehr/PDF-Grader/README.md

 #### Troubleshooting tips:
 - On the far right there is a 'Maven' tab, within that tab there is `pdfgrader>lifecycle>install` this should install everything in the pom.xml file.
+- Sometimes a convinent little Maven icon pops up in the top right when looking at `pom.xml` click that if possible.

 #### (OLD) For IntelliJ IDEA: